 KVM VPS hosting suits users who need high control over their virtual environments.
 It lets users install any OS and access the root.
 They can then modify the servers to meet their needs.

 As each virtual machine possesses excellent isolation properties, KVM improves security.
-Each VM runs in its environment, which defends against threats in other VMs on the same host.
+Each VM runs in its own environment, which defends against threats in other VMs on the same host.
 Linux security is also used to further enhance this isolation.
 For example, it includes the SELinux security feature.

 Individuals and companies may seek KVM VPS hosting for its key benefits.
 Below are the key benefits of KVM VPS hosting: